mykhani/system-verilog-processor-design/doc/report.md

 As we discussed before, the *FETCH* state asserts signals to update the `pc` register with `next_pc` value but the actual update (`pc = next_pc`) happens during the transition to *DECODE* state (positive clock edge).
 So far we have ignored the calculation of `next_pc` but now it's time to address this.

-Updating the `pc` means pointing to the next instruction address in the data memory and as each instruction occupies one memory location, the value of `next_pc` should be `next_pc = pc + 1`
+Updating the `pc` means pointing to the next instruction address in the instruction memory and as each instruction occupies one memory location, the value of `next_pc` should be `next_pc = pc + 1`

 Since it is an addition operation, we need to utilise ALU.
 The idea is to use ALU in the *FETCH* state to calculate the value of `next_pc = PC + 1`.
 We need a mux before the ALU to switch between `registers` and `pc` as operands.